Emergency Intercom Repairs Melbourne

 We don’t just restore power and leave.
 We identify why the system failed — whether it’s a voltage spike, water ingress, or aging hardware — and fix the underlying cause so it doesn’t happen again.

-One-way audio is always a hardware or wiring fault — not a settings issue.
+One-way audio is usually a hardware, wiring or configuration fault — not something to ignore.

 One-Way Audio Preventing Entry Verification